mecid/mecid.github.io/_posts/2020-10-15-mastering-groupbox-in-swiftui.md

 As you can see, we are able to create any *GroupBox* style we need.
 Another option might be a style that hides the label or something else.

+> To learn more about other styling protocols available in SwiftUI, take a look at ["Mastering buttons in SwiftUI"](/2020/02/19/mastering-buttons-in-swiftui/) post.

 #### Conclusion
 *GroupBox* provides us a simple card-based look and feel that we used to see in many apps on iOS.
 The great thing about *GroupBox* that it allows us to customize its appearance as we need.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this article.
 Thanks for reading, and see you next week!